The word “bacteria” does not evoke endearment but we all love our probiotics.

 One seems like a typo of the other but they are not the same.
 Prebiotics are high-fiber food for the beneficial bacteria we carry in out guts; that is, they are food for probiotics.

 Our gut health is at its best when we eat prebiotics along with probiotic-rich food.
-Some common prebiotic foods include bananas, chia seeds, flaxseed, garlic, oat, and onions.
+Some common prebiotic foods include bananas, chia seeds, flaxseed, garlic, oat, onions and Irish moss.

 It also helps to have an active lifestyle.
 Here are some excellent tips to stay fit the eco-friendly way.